Stuart Davies BVSc MRCVS, explains how and why vaccines for horses work

 The adaptive immune system

-The adaptive immune system enables the body to recognise specific antigens and distinguish them from itself, target their removal in specific ways and, produce memory so that if reinfection occurs the body can recognise it swiftly.
-T cells are produced in bone marrow and circulate throughout the body in lymph fluid, (a fluid that hydrates cells).
-When the antigen is presented to a T cell it becomes an effector cell, degrading the pathogen and removing it from the body.
-However, some effector cells remain within the body and are now called memory cells.
+The adaptive immune system enables the body to recognise specific antigens and identify them as imposters, target their removal and, produce memory so that if reinfection occurs the body can recognise it swiftly.
+T cells are produced in bone marrow and circulate throughout the body in lymph fluid, (fluid that hydrates cells).

 How is immunity acquired?